NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Kazutal - Minor Curse.md

-**Minor Curse:** Community opinion turns against you.
+Community opinion turns against you.
 Humanoids in your community who would normally start as indifferent toward you start as unfriendly instead.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*